 Since long-term care is still on its way to becoming a separate field of social protection, the attitude of the authorities is still that of the helper, rather than the investor.
 Government helps out families and individuals as much as it can, but it does not consider LTC as a social investment.

 In general, long-term care is a backwater issue in Hungary, barely registering public attention.
 Within this marginal field, the burden of caring obligations on affected families attracts even less attention.
 Neither the national income lost in the provision of care by family members themselves nor the impact of such efforts on their well-being is assessed.

-The findings of qualitative research on family carers based on 18 in-depth interviews by the HCSOM Centre of Methodology in 2011 show the negative effects of caregiving on the carer.
-The majority of family carers in the sample lived far away from their relatives (even in the same town) and very often had to provide intensive care even if their relatives received care in the public sector.
+The findings of qualitative research on informal carers based on 18 in-depth interviews by the HCSOM Centre of Methodology in 2011 show the negative effects of caregiving on the carer.
+The majority of informal carers in the sample lived far away from their relatives (even in the same town) and very often had to provide intensive care even if their relatives received care in the public sector.
 The need to leave the workplace in case of an emergency and then having to work overtime to make up for time spent away from the job caused stress for almost all of them, producing somatic symptoms in many cases, hastening the deterioration of their own health, and making them potential care-receivers.

 Caring obligations can create obstacles to taking up a job, particularly among women.
 20% of inactive Hungarian women between the ages of 15 and 64 gave the obligations of looking after children or incapacitated adults as the main reason for not seeking a job.
 This is higher than in the EU as a whole, and much higher than among men.